Ksardarius/blockchain/README.md

 * Node.js (LTS version)
 * pnpm

+First, clone the repository and navigate into its root directory:
+git clone https://github.com/ksardarius/blockchain.git
+cd blockchain \# Navigate to the root of the cloned repository

+Now, follow these steps to set up and run the blockchain node and the web wallet in two separate terminals.

+### **Terminal 1: Run the Blockchain Node**

+This terminal will run your Rust-based blockchain node, which provides the API for your wallet.
 \# 1\.
-Clone the repository
-git clone https://github.com/ksardarius/blockchain.git
+Navigate to the 'node' directory
-cd my-custom-blockchain
+cd node

 \# 2\.
+Run the blockchain node
+cargo run

+Leave this terminal running.
+It will output logs related to block creation, mining, and API requests.

+### **Terminal 2: Set Up and Run the Web Wallet**

+This terminal will handle the setup and execution of your React-based web wallet.
+\# 1\.
+Navigate to the 'wallet-ui' directory
+cd wallet-ui

-Install JavaScript dependencies for the monorepo cd wallet-ui pnpm install
+\# 2\.
+Install JavaScript dependencies for the wallet
+pnpm install

 \# 3\.
+Navigate back to the monorepo root to build the Rust WebAssembly module
+cd .. \# Go back to the 'blockchain' root directory

+\# 4\.
 Build the Rust WebAssembly module for the wallet
-\# This command should be run from the monorepo root.
 pnpm wasm build

-\# 4\.
+\# 5\.
 Build the React application (wallet-ui)
-\# This command should be run from the monorepo root.
 pnpm build

-\# 5\.
-Run the blockchain node (in a separate terminal)
-\# Navigate to the 'node' directory and run the Rust binary directly.
-cd ../node
-cargo run
-\# Open a new terminal for the next step.
-cd ../wallet-ui \# Navigate back to app

 \# 6\.
+Navigate back to the 'wallet-ui' directory to start the development server
+cd wallet-ui

-Start the wallet web application (wallet-ui) in another terminal
+\# 7\.
+Start the wallet web application
-\# This command should be run from the monorepo root.
 pnpm app dev

-\# The wallet should now be accessible in your browser, typically at http://localhost:5173
-\# The node API will be running on a different port, e.g., http://localhost:3000
+The wallet should now be accessible in your browser, typically at http://localhost:5173.
+The node API will be running on a different port, e.g., http://localhost:3000.

 ## **🛣️ Future Improvements**